-Governmental activities total expenses decreased by \$5,381,412 (21.3%) in the current year.
+Governmental activities total expenses decreased by \$7,434,443 (37.5%) in the current year.
 Following are details of the significant changes for the programs administered by the SETRPC.

 - a.
-General government increased by \$9,689 (24.3%) primarily due to an increase in the earned but unused vacation (i.e. vacation accrual). - b.
-Community Development had a decrease of \$5,247,983 (38.7%).
-In the previous fiscal year, SETRPC began administering a contract with the Federal Emergency Management Agency to provide short term housing assistance for Hurricane Harvey affected residents of Southeast Texas.
-The bulk of the upfront work related to the disaster assistance was performed in the previous year causing this fluctuation. - c.
-Community Services had a decrease in activity of \$336,522 (30.1%).
-As with the community development division, the community services division saw a decrease in contracts to help support the short-term needs of residents affected by Hurricane Harvey.
-The decrease directly relates to a combination of contracts administered in the previous year that provided temporary assistance to residents of our hurricane affected area. - d.
-Solid Waste had a decrease of \$46,456 (32.6%) from 2018 to 2019.
-The Solid Waste Program funds an annual Household Hazardous Waste event in a different county within our region.
-The event pays for the removal of hazardous waste from the community.
-In 2019, the event was actually larger and more costly than the one in 2018, however, SETRPC was able to utilize local funds to offset the overall cost and resulted in decrease to the Solid Waste Program costs.
-This cost sharing contributed to the decrease noted between 2018 to 2019.
+General government increased by \$42,244 (85.3%) primarily due to an increase in the earned but unused vacation (i.e. vacation accrual). - b.
+Community Development had a decrease of \$7,571,839 (91.0%).
+At the close of the previous fiscal year, SETRPC finished administering a contract with the Federal Emergency Management Agency to provide short term housing assistance for Hurricane Harvey affected residents of Southeast Texas. - c.
+Substance Abuse had a decrease of \$2,890 (80.7%) due to the close-out of this program's related activities. - d.
+Homeland Security had an increase in activity of \$183,552 (33.4%).
+The increase is related to additional drills and exercises to secure our region as well as improvements made to the South East Texas Alerting Network (STAN). - e.
+Solid Waste had a decrease of \$94,624 (98.4%) from 2019 to 2020.
+The Solid Waste Program funds an annual Household Hazardous Waste (HHW) event in a different county within our region, however, due to the COVID pandemic the annual event for 2020 was rescheduled for 2021.
+As a result, SETRPC will hold 2 HHW events in 2021.
+Therefore, the cancellation of the HHW event scheduled in 2020 caused the decreased in expenses between 2019 and 2020.